YumiNoona/Survival/README.md

 🌲 Survival Game

-A lightweight, fast-paced survival game built in Godot, featuring resource collection, crafting, inventory management, enemies, and progression.
-Designed for PC and mobile export, with intuitive controls and an expandable architecture for future updates.

-🚀 Features
-🔨 Crafting System
+🌲 Dive into a challenging survival adventure built in Godot!
+You begin alone in a dangerous open world with nothing but your hands.
+Gather wood, stone, plants, and rare materials to craft tools, weapons, and survival items.
+Explore, build, fight, and adapt as the world becomes increasingly hostile.

+🪓 Crafting & Gathering

-Collect resources from the environment
+Collect resources like wood, stone, and plants

-Combine items to craft tools, weapons, consumables, and structures

-Modular recipe system for easy expansion

-🌿 Resource Collection

-Chop trees, mine rocks, gather plants, and loot the world

-Objects respawn over time

-Rarity tiers for advanced materials
+Unlock new crafting recipes as you progress

+Upgrade tools to improve gathering speed and durability

 🎒 Inventory & Equipment